BitEdits/ps3xport/README.md

-  DeletePath backup_dir path:                 Delete from a backup all files matching the specified path DeleteProtected backup_dir:                 Deletes the copy-protected files from the backup Add backup_dir directory:                   Add the given directory and subdirs to the backup AddProtected backup_dir directory:          Add the given directory and subdirs to the copy-protected backup CreateBackup backup_dir cont prot_content:  Create a new backup with a content dir and a copy-protected content
+  DeletePath backup_dir path:                 Delete from a backup all files matching the specified path DeleteProtected backup_dir:                 Deletes the copy-protected files from the backup Add backup_dir directory:                   Add the given directory and subdirs to the backup AddProtected backup_dir directory:          Add the given directory and subdirs to the DRM backup CreateBackup backup_dir cont prot_content:  Create a new backup with a content dir and a DRM content

           Set the content path to '-' to ignore it
 ```